 1. What are cookies?

 A cookie is a small text file that is stored on your computer.
-Cookies can contain text and numbers, such as dates.
+Cookies can contain text and numbers such as dates.
 Cookies are not programs and do not contain viruses or similar malicious code.
-Cookies are used to that a website can store specific information about the user so that the website later can recognize the user or load the information contained within the cookie.
+Cookies are used to store specific information about the user so that the website later can recognize the user or load the information contained within the cookie.
 It may, for example, include login information, information on previous visits, and which parts of the site you visited.
-Cookies can only be read by the address (website) they are saved at.
-General cookies which are stored at the site are typically stored at the address you see in the browser address bar.
+Cookies can only be read by the address (website) they are saved on.
+General cookies, which are stored on the site, are typically stored on the address you see in the browser address bar.
 But a website can also contain fragments and information obtained from other addresses than the one that appears in the browser address bar.
-It may, for example be banner advertisements or analysis tools, but also common content.
-In this way you can also save cookies from other addresses via the website you actually visit - so-called third-party cookies.
-Some cookies (called session cookies) are saved in a browser session, and are deleted when the browser is shut down.
+It may, for example, be banner advertisements or analysis tools, but also common content.
+This way, you can also save cookies from other addresses via the website you actually visit - so-called third-party cookies.
+Some cookies (called session cookies) are saved in a browser session and are deleted when the browser is shut down.
 Other cookies (so-called persistent cookies) are stored for a defined period of time, and will be deleted at the end of this period.

-2. Which cookies use the website and why?
+2. Which cookies does the website use and why?

 The website uses the following cookies: